All posts by Stepparent Adoption Forms

 Child’s consent

-In Maryland, if the child is 10 years of age, the child will be required to sign a consent to the adoption.
+In Alaska, if the child is over 12 years of age, the child will be required to sign a consent to the adoption.

 Where to file